KIPAC/StatisticalMethods/doc/GettingStarted.md

 # <a name="top"></a>Getting Started

-We encourage all PHYS366 students, **especially first year students**, to consider attending all or part of the [KIPAC Computing Boot Camp](https://kipac.github.io/BootCamp/), which will have been held early on in the year.
+We encourage all PHYS366 students, especially first year students, to attend all or part of the [KIPAC Computing Boot Camp](https://kipac.github.io/BootCamp/), which is held at the beginning of the academic year.

 We will be using [Jupyter Notebooks](https://jupyter.org/) with [IPython](http://ipython.org/)